TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-assessment-recommendations.md

 - If the VMs are powered on for the duration for which you are creating the assessment
 - If only memory counters are missing and you are trying to assess Hyper-V VMs, check if you have dynamic memory enabled on these VMs.
 There is a known issue currently due to which Azure Migrate appliance cannot collect memory utilization for such VMs.
-- If all of the performance counters are missing, ensure that outbound connections on ports 443 (HTTPS) is allowed.
+- If all of the performance counters are missing, ensure that outbound connections on ports 443 (HTTPS) is allowed

 Note- If any of the performance counters are missing, Azure Migrate: Server Assessment falls back to the allocated cores/memory on-premises and recommends a VM size accordingly.